-Are professionally qualified managers, responsible for the supervision and management of the Social Workers and Support Workers and development of good practice standards and quality assurance.
+Are professionally qualified Social Workers registered with the HCPC and are responsible for the supervision and management of the Social Workers and Support Workers.
 Practice Managers take responsibility for developing training and supporting services for foster carers.
 They coordinate training alongside responsibilities for recruitment and assessment.